NOTARIAL SERVICES AVAILABLE AT WORRALL MOSS MARTIN LAWYERS

 The geographical limits of a Tasmanian Notary are Tasmania: they can operate anywhere within Tasmania.
 They cannot practice as a Notary outside Tasmania, unless they obtain an appointment as a Notary within the other relevant state or territory.
 Notaries from overseas, and from other states and territories of Australia, cannot act as a Notary in Tasmania.

-Private client work undertaken by Kate Moss and Peter Worrall as Notaries
+Private client work undertaken by Kate Moss as Notary

 - providing Notarial certificates for private clients